Train GraphicClick on the map to explore geographics

 A pint of shandy in Boney Parts then the 1713 to St Andrew's Road.
 Departed 17 late.

 Due to late departure didn't make it to St Andrew's Road by train.
 Learnt from RealTime Trains en route that the service was turning back at Avonmouth.
-No PA (Public Address) in front carriage.
+No PA (Public Address (broadcast loudspeaker announcements) or Passenger Assist (railway staff providing physical assistance to passengers with mobility issues), depending on context) in front carriage.
 Bailed at Shirehampton and jumped in car.

 Drove to St Andrew's Road.